datahq/dataflows/PROCESSORS.md

     pass
 ```

-- `name` - the name of the field to modify
+- `name` - the name of the field to modify (or a regular expression to match multiple fields)
 - `resources`
   - A name of a resource to operate on
   - A regular expression matching resource names